 Fed, Nested and Well Rested

 We enjoyed a fine Scottish meal downstairs in The Ramsay Bar and Restaurant before retiring back to our family room.
 I’m not sure whether all rooms are this size or not but we had a double bed and a single bed.
 Which was great for hanging oot.
 Which we did.
 We had promised ourselves an early night for an early start at the Royal Highland Show the next day but we ended up staying up till the back of 1 working and blethering about work.
 We do actually work alongside flitting all over the country and staying in plush hotels.
 It isn’t ALL glamour.

 We slept all night with the windows open and seeing as we were in the middle of the country, we felt super safe.
 The hotel is roadside so there is some traffic but not enough for us to close the window.
 We accidentally slept all night with our room door open as well.
 Which I didn’t realise until the morning.
 And although we don’t make a habit of sleeping in hotels with our door open, this was the kind of place where when I realised, I wasn’t even bothered.

 How do you like your tatties in the morning?

 I like mine in a scone.
 Which is exactly what I got in my cooked Scottish breakfast.
-Scott had smoked salmon and scrambled eggs (his usual because nobody cooks him this at home).
+Himself had smoked salmon and scrambled eggs (his usual because nobody cooks him this at home).
 The hotel notes the local ingredients on their menu which is lovely.
 The breakfast was a crackin’ way to kick off a busy day at the show.